Macaque Monkeys Explained

 Why are macaques often near humans?

-Some macaques are highly adaptable and learn to use food opportunities, shelter, and travel routes in human-shaped environments.
+Some macaques are highly adaptable and learn to use food opportunities, shelter, and routes in human-shaped environments.

 Should people feed macaques?